-Passenger airlines generally rely on travel agents (whether traditional or online) for a significant portion of their ticket sales and pay travel agents' commissions for their services, as well as reimbursing them for the fees charged by reservation systems providers.
-In contrast, Ryanair requires passengers to make reservations and purchase tickets directly.
-Due to Ryanair's long standing online distribution policy, the majority of such reservations and purchases are made through the website Ryanair.com, although a significant number of customers are also booking on the Ryanair app and therefore, we are not reliant on travel agents.
-Over the last year, Ryanair has continued to encourage passengers to book direct and we introduced a new verified seal on all legitimate Ryanair platforms so that passengers know they are booking on a legitimate platform.
+Passenger airlines generally rely on travel agents (whether traditional or online) for a significant portion of their ticket sales and pay travel agents' commission for their services, as well as reimbursing them for the fees charged by reservation systems providers.
+In contrast, Ryanair encourages all passengers to make reservations and purchase tickets directly.
+Due to Ryanair's long standing online distribution policy, the majority of reservations and purchases are made through the website Ryanair.com, although a significant number of customers are also booking on the Ryanair app and therefore, we are not reliant on travel agents.
+Ryanair has long campaigned against the anti-consumer practices of Online Travel Agents (OTAs) who overcharge customers, apply hidden mark-ups, and provide fake customer contact and payment details.
+In 2024, several OTAs have signed 'direct distribution agreements' with Ryanair that allow them to market Ryanair flights to consumers in compliance with the principles of price transparency, ensuring that Ryanair is provided with genuine customer details.
+These deals protect customers from anti-consumer practices of screenscraping OTAs.
+Customers who book through unauthorized OTAs are asked to verify their identity on our website to ensure all safety and security protocols during online check-in are adhered to.